Lauszus/FaceRecognitionLib/README.md

 If you want to convert the PGM image run the [convert_pgm.sh](convert_pgm.sh) script.

+## Documentation

+Some information can be found in the [Eigenfaces_Report.pdf](docs/Eigenfaces_Report.pdf).

+The source is documentated using [Doxygen](http://www.stack.nl/~dimitri/doxygen).
+The documentation can be found at the following link: <http://lauszus.github.io/FaceRecognitionLib>.

 ## AT&T Facedatabase

 When using the code with the [AT&T Facedatabase](http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html) the output looks like this: